emmanueluche/dune_imperium_uprising_4/Manual.md

 ## Icon Guide And Additional Terms (Page 20)

 - **Acquire.** Some cards have a special acquire box, shown underneath their cost.
 You gain the effect here one time, at the moment you acquire the card (and not later, when you play it from your hand).
-  > The icon contains a specified number in white color (for example, 2) on a blue background at the top and a grey cylinder token at the bottom.
+  > The icon next to it contains the number two in white color on a blue background at the top and a grey cylinder token at the bottom.

 - **Agent.** From the Swordmaster space, you can gain your third Agent (that was placed next to the board during setup of the game), then use it for the rest of the game.
   > The icon is like a long hood with a white cross inside.